Appekip/Smart-Mirror/README.md

 Web application for a Smart/Magic mirror

-Application is supposed to run on a stationary Smart/Magic Mirror and displays current date, time and weather information in the desired language.
+Application is designed to run on a stationary Smart/Magic Mirror and displays current date, time and weather information in the desired language.

 The application uses an API from https://openweathermap.org/api